built-on-openfin/container-starter/how-to/use-security-realms/README.md

             - Security Realm: `"UAT-MAIN"`
             - Contains a platform view loaded from: `/html/app.html`
                 - Contains TypeScript written in `client/src` and loaded from: `../js/view-app.bundle.js`
+            - Contains an `appAsset` with a .NET adapter console application that subscribes to messages coming from applications in the `UAT-MAIN` security realm.

 ## Getting Started